specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 You can manage Copilot licenses, including assigning and unassigning licenses, for your users.

-### Manage how your organization interacts with Microsoft Copilot
+### Manage how your organization interacts with Microsoft 365 Copilot Chat

 For users signed in with a Microsoft Entra account, Microsoft Copilot offers [enterprise data protection](/copilot/microsoft-365/enterprise-data-protection) (EDP) in an experience designed for work and education.
 Users who aren't signed in, or are signed in with a personal account, can use the public version of Copilot, accessed primarily through [copilot.microsoft.com](https://copilot.microsoft.com/) and [bing.com/chat](https://bing.com/chat).